bhavika232/bhavika232/README.md

 I’m particularly interested in computer vision, backend systems, and building interactive applications that combine real-time processing with practical problem solving.

-I like approaching projects with curiosity — starting with an idea, experimenting with it, and using the process to learn how things work under the hood.
+I like approaching projects with curiosity, starting with an idea, experimenting with it, and using the process to learn how things work under the hood.

 ## Some of my projects